Godwin-Chacko/London-e-commerce-analysis/README.md

  **Revenue**
- - Our top 50 most sold products only account for 4.5% of total revenue and product sales -This makes sense
+ - Our top 50 most sold products only account for 4.5% of total revenue and product sales
+ - This makes sense

-  - for sales made in December 2018, 24 rpdicts have only been bought 1 time since then, 85 prducts have been bougght 5 times or less within the 12 months
+ - for sales made in December 2018, 24 products have only been bought 1 time since then, 85 products have been bought 5 times or less in 2019

 -  **Orders**